pcengines/apu2-documentation/docs/tianocore_build.md

 8. In menuconfig go to `Payload` menu and next:

-  a.
-In `Add a payload` choose *Tianocore coreboot payload package*
+  - In `Add a payload` choose *Tianocore coreboot payload package*

-  b.
-Select tianocore build type release
+  - Select tianocore build type release

-  c.
-In `Secondary Payloads` disable all options
+  - In `Secondary Payloads` disable all options

-  d.
-Rest options in `Payload` menu leave default
+  - Rest options in `Payload` menu leave default

-  e.
-Save settings and leave menuconfig
+  - Save settings and leave menuconfig

 9. Build coreboot image